 Download our sample pages from and audio clip here.
 Remember that you can always use a projector or an IWB to try the sample pages in class.

-1 Here you will find more worksheets to use with the reader:
+1 Follow this link for more worksheets to use with the reader:

 - Project: Twelfth Night, download an extract from Act V, Scene 1